ibnuda/fpmortals/manuscript/complete.md

   }
 ~~~~~~~~

-This gives us the opportunity to use optimised interpreters.
-For example, we
-could store the `S` in an atomic field instead of building up a nested `StateT`
-trampoline.

 Hal ini merupakan kesempatan yang bisa digunakan untuk mengoptimasi interpreter.
 Sebagai contoh, kita dapat menyimpan `S` pada bidang atomik, bukan pada trampolin
 `StateT` berlapis.

-We can create an `Ast` and `.liftF` for almost any algebra or typeclass!
-The
-only restriction is that the `F[_]` does not appear as a parameter to any of the
-instructions, i.e. it must be possible for the algebra to have an instance of
-`Functor`.
-This unfortunately rules out `MonadError` and `Monoid`.

 Kita dapat membuat sebuah `Ast` dan `.liftF` untuk hampir semua aljabar ataupun
 kelas tipe.
 Satu-satunya batasan adalah `F[_]` tidak muncul sebagai parameter
 untuk instruksi apapun, misal, harus dimungkinkan agar aljabar mempunyai instans
 `Functor`.
 Sayangnya, hal ini menghapus kemungkinan `MonadError` dan `Monoid`.

-A> The reason why free encodings do not work for all algebras and typeclasses is
-A> quite subtle.
-A>
 A> Alasan mengapa penyandian *free* tidak berfungsi untuk semua aljabar dan kelas
 A> tipe cukup samar.
-A>
-A> Consider what happens if we create an Ast for `MonadError`, with `F[_]` in
-A> contravariant position, i.e. as a parameter.
 A>
 A> Misalkan bila kita membuat sebuah Ast untuk `MonadError` dengan `F[_]` pada
 A> posisi kontravarian, mis. sebagai sebuah parameter.